parshurambagade/netflix-gpt/README.md

 ## Features

 - **GPT-Powered Search:** Utilizes GPT's API to provide movie recommendations based on user queries.
-- **Memorization:** Implements memorization to avoid unnecessary API calls, improving performance.
+- **Memoization:** Implements memoization to avoid unnecessary API calls, improving performance.
 - **Responsive Design:** Built with responsiveness in mind, ensuring optimal user experience across all devices.
 - **Pages:**
   - **Login Page:** Allows users to log in to their accounts.